-- Cart / visit abandonment reminders
+- Cart or visit abandonment reminders

-- Re-stock updates
+- Restock updates

-- Funnel / lifecycle management campaigns
+- Funnel or lifecycle management campaigns

-About BlueConic: BlueConic is a Customer Data Platform that harnesses the data required to power the recognition of an individual at each interaction, and then synchronizes their intent across the marketing ecosystem.
-Click here to learn more.
+About BlueConic: The BlueConic Customer Data Platform harnesses the data required to power the recognition of an individual at each interaction, and then synchronizes their intent across the marketing ecosystem.

-Why: Interact with your email recipients with relevancy on-site, and in their inbox!
-By taking MailChimp data into BlueConic, you can individualize their experience on-site or in-app.
+Why: Interact with your email recipients with relevancy on-site, and in their inbox.
+By taking Mailchimp data into BlueConic, you can individualize their experience on-site or in-app.
 By using BlueConic's unique behavioral data collection engine, you can enable a highly relevant email program for triggered emails and drip campaigns.

-For the connection to work, you must have an active MailChimp account.
+For the connection to work, you must have an active Mailchimp account.

-Profiles in BlueConic and MailChimp
+Profiles in BlueConic and Mailchimp

 Recognizing users in BlueConic and Mailchimp